DIY Bath Salts with Essential Oils

 Making bath salts at home is just plain EASY, and we're going to show you how.

 Hope you enjoy our recipe and advice.
-You can support this blog by visiting our online store filled with Pure Essential Oils, Healing Aromatherapy, Crystals and more.
+You can support our blogs by visiting our online store filled with Pure Essential Oils, Healing Aromatherapy, Crystals and more.
 Thank You!

 Here We Go:

-The basic recipe starts with 2 cups of Salts.
+The Bath Salts with Essential Oil basic recipe starts with 2 cups of Salts.
 You can use either Epsom Salt or Sea Salts.

 1. Pour 1 Cup of Epsom Salt into a clean mixing bowl.